Rejoice always, pray without ceasing, give thanks in all circumstances; for this is the will of God in Christ Jesus for you. Do not quench the Spirit.

 Worship Music: turn on music that is worshipping God and join in.
 Reflect on the truth of the words and pray them to God, over your life or others that God places on your heart.
 King of My Heart by John Mark McMillan is a great song for this practice.

 Intercessory prayer is when we pray for one another.
 Our staff and volunteer team would love you pray for you.
-Email your requests to email@example.com and we will share your requests.
+Fill out this form and select prayer to share a prayer request.
 Please let us know if you would like your request to remain anonymous.